craftcms/cms/docs/directory-structure.md

 ### `web/`

 This directory represents your server’s webroot.
+The public `index.php` file lives here and this is where any of the local site images, CSS, and JS that is statically served should live.

 ::: tip
 You can customize the name and location of this folder.
 If you move it so it’s no longer living alongside the other Craft folders, make sure to update the [CRAFT_BASE_PATH](config/php-constants.md#craft-vendor-path) PHP constant in `<Webroot>/index.php`.